Nonlinear variations in axisymmetric accretion: Concluding remarks

 \section{Concluding remarks}

+Much of the analytical methods of our work have closely followed those of a similar study on spherically symmetric accretion~\citep{senr14}.
+Considering the difference between the respective geometries of spherically symmetric accretion and axisymmetric accretion, as well as differences in the respective physics, the emergence of the same mathematical structure in both the cases is intriguing, and perhaps hints at something of a universal nature, where nonlinearity in fluid flows is concerned.

-The Li\'enard system derived in this work indicates that the number of equilibrium points will depend on the order of nonlinearity that may be retained in the equation of the perturbation.
+The Li\'enard system derived in our work indicates that the number of equilibrium points depends on the order of nonlinearity that is retained in the equation of the perturbation.
 Additional equilibrium points, resulting from higher orders of nonlinearity, may temper the instability that has been found here.
-However, up to the second order at least, an instability in real time appears to be an undeniable fact, and it has been suggested that this instability, arising from the nonlinear order, could be connected to the gradient of the angular momentum.
-There are other disc models, in which angular momentum maintains a positive gradient, as for example the Keplerian accretion disc~\citep{fkr02}.
-Examining the stability of such configurations, may lead to a general understanding of the connection between the stability of rotational flows and the distribution of their angular momenta.
+However, up to the second order at least, an instability in real time appears undeniable.
+The {\it WKB} analysis of a travelling-wave perturbation leads to the same conclusion.
+Perhaps this instability is connected to the constant distribution of angular momentum, a result known in rotational accretion of perfect fluids (see~\citep{ryz03} and references therein).
+In the analogous case of an inviscid and incompressible Couette flow, which also has an axial symmetry, Rayleigh's criterion for stability states that the stratification of angular momentum in the flow is stable if and only if it increases monotonically outwards, i.e., has a positive gradient~\citep{sc81}.
+If, however, the gradient of the angular momentum is negative, then the rotational flow will be unstable.
+To carry this analogy over to the inviscid accretion disc, the gradient of the constant distribution of angular momentum is zero.
+So effectively this implies a borderline case between a stable positive gradient, and an unstable negative gradient.
+Such borderline cases may show apparently stable features under a linearized analysis, but in these situations it is always safer to draw conclusions regarding stability only from a nonlinear analysis, as the spiralling and the diverging solutions in Figure~\ref{f1} show.
+There are other disc models, in which angular momentum maintains a positive gradient, as, for example, the Keplerian accretion disc~\citep{fkr02}.
+Examining the stability of such configurations, may lead to a clear view of the connection between the stability of axisymmetric accretion and the distribution of angular momentum.